01. Asbestos Use in Insulation

 – American Museum of Tort Law

-Examples of Compensation Following Exposure to Asbestos Insulation
+Compensation Following Exposure to Asbestos Insulation

 Lawsuits are one avenue mesothelioma patients can seek compensation.
 Notable asbestos insulation-related lawsuit verdicts include:

 - In October 2018, a North Carolina jury awarded one of the largest verdict amounts for an asbestos insulation case.
 The jury awarded the family of an asbestos victim $32.7 million.
 The victim died of mesothelioma resulting from workplace exposure to asbestos insulation.
 He worked in a tire plant, where he was exposed to asbestos pipe insulation installed by Covil Corporation.
-Though Covil tried to appeal the verdict, it was affirmed by several federal appellate courts.
+Though Covil Corporation tried to appeal the verdict, it was affirmed by several federal appellate courts.

 Experienced mesothelioma lawyers can help mesothelioma patients and other asbestos victims receive compensation.
 Lawyers will assist plaintiffs with choosing their best option for compensation.